DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 The `dvc cleanup` command scans your code for all instances of a DevCycle Variable through the provided key.
-All evaluations are changed directly to the value provided, and any logic such as `if` statements that were checking the variable's value will be logically simplified, eliminating dead code paths.
+All evaluations are changed directly to the value provided, and any logic such as `if` statements that were checking the Variable's value will be logically simplified, eliminating dead code paths.

 #### Demo Video